Chapter 18:

 Her voice cuts off when she feels a new sensation in the mist.
 A powerful gust of wind blasts from the shrine’s torii gates and disperses the fog all around the entrance.

 “Ah!”
-Mist yips as the sudden sensory deprivation makes every muscle tense.
-It’s as if she were in a dark hall and her flashlight suddenly gave out, leaving her blind and afraid.
+Mist yips, the sudden sensory deprivation making every muscle tense.
+It’s as if she is in a dark hall and her flashlight suddenly gives out, leaving her blind and afraid.

 “Are you all right?”
 Rosary asks, raising her bow over her head in preparation for a physical assault to follow the mental one.